-So if you want to be a digital nomad, find a job, found a business, or start something nobody is doing already, and make sure to get a reliable source of income out of it first.
-If you start traveling and try to quick-start your business while on the road, you are going to fail miserably.
+So if you want to be a digital nomad, find an online job, found a business, or start something nobody is doing already, and make sure to get a reliable source of income out of it first.
+If you start traveling and try to kick-start your business while on the road, you are going to fail miserably.
 Maybe not, but the odds are against you.

 Being a digital nomad is not sunny beaches and surf

 When they sell you these dropshipping and affiliate income courses, everything seems to work like magic.

 You find a niche to sell things with a provider from China, start an e-Commerce on Shopify or Prestashop, and bam!
 Or you start a blog, grow your audience with a few SEO tricks, and then start monetizing it.

 Life is so good, you are earning money without working, and you can spend your days lying on the beach, mojito in hand.